jhollist/manuscriptPackage/README.md

 1. Fork it
 2. Rename it.
 You will need to rename the Github repo, rename the package in `DESCRIPTION`, rename `manuscriptPackage-package.r` and change the name in the `manuscriptPackage-package.r` documentation.
-3. Add some functions in \R.
+3. Add some functions in /R.
-4. Add your data in \data.
+4. Add your data in /data.
-5. Edit \vignettes\manuscript.Rmd to include your manuscript
+5. Edit /vignettes/manuscript.Rmd to include your manuscript
 6. Commit, push, and share!

 #Thanks